Center for AI-EDGE

 Artificial Intelligence News

-The post Google’s new AI agent rewrites code to automate vulnerability fixes appeared first on AI News.
+The post The enemy within: AI as the attack surface appeared first on AI News.

-The post Automation of ‘administrivia’ is coming to the Army first appeared on Federal News Network.
+The post OPM’s Kupor wants more tech expertise in the federal workforce first appeared on Federal News Network.

 Explore AI-EDGE at Crummer